10 Common Birds in Ontario- How to Attract & Food

 One of the most sought-after birds to hunt is the mourning dove.
 If you don’t know how to hunt, just appreciate this bird’s beauty.

-Sunflower seeds and cracked corn are favourites of mourning doves, but they will also eat insects and fruits.
+Sunflower seeds and cracked corn are favorites of mourning doves, but they will also eat insects.

-The mourning doves are a few bird species that can drink by sucking up water through their beaks.
-In North America, this bird is the most common.
+• The mourning doves are a few bird species that can drink by sucking up water through their beaks.

-One of the best ways to draw mourning doves is to provide a water supply.
-It is sufficient to set a small birdbath or even a water dish on the ground.
+• One of the best ways to draw mourning doves is to provide a water supply.
+Setting a small birdbath or even a water dish on the ground is sufficient.

-A small amount of seed placed out for the doves to consume would also be appreciated.
-Put some basis in a feeder low to the ground or scatter it throughout the land.
+• A small amount of seed for the doves to consume would also be appreciated.
+Put some seeds in a feeder low to the ground or scatter them throughout the land.

-Giving these lovely birds a place to nest is another method to draw them in.
-The doves will have a spot to build their nest in a tree or on a pole if a tiny platform or nest box is placed there.
+• Giving these lovely birds a place to nest is another method to draw them in.
+The doves will have a spot to build their nest in a tree or pole if a tiny platform or nest box is placed there.

 The northern cardinal is a stunning bird inhabiting various regions of North America.
-Cardinals are very social birds and often form pairs that always stay together.
 The female cardinal is more reddish-brown than the male, blazing red.

 A black mask covers the eyes of both sexes.
 There are not many birds more recognizable than the northern cardinal.
-With their vibrant red feathers, they are easily identifiable.
+With their vibrant red feathers, they are easily identifibable.

 Photo by Brian Forsyth / Pexels

-Although the northern cardinal is known to eat a range of foods, sunflower seeds are undoubtedly one of its favourites.
+Although the northern cardinal is known to eat a range of foods, sunflower seeds are undoubtedly one of its favorites.

 The American goldfinch is an extremely active bird frequently spotted soaring or hopping around.
 It has excellent flying abilities and frequently forms formations.
 It is a common bird and often appears in groups.